theo-armour/agenda/1-notes.md

 * People versus gopal Outlive&nbsp;
 * Explicit Honesty.
 Never lie if asked if something is true. but if not asked, make no guarantees
 * Nora?
 45th artist I need to do it collective co-op okay

-Use those arms and hands at night to jesticulate for fun and get some exercise and move those bones&nbsp;
+* Use those arms and hands at night to jesticulate for fun and get some exercise and move those bones&nbsp;

-Million dollar donation&nbsp;

-Audited update

 * Make haste slowly&nbsp;
 * Marissa was Alex's administer assistant want to be
 * Forced sale of tik Tok?&nbsp;